stones-1130/dsc-mod-2-project-online-pt-041320/README.md

 > **Buyer:** Downplay the importance of the above features (especially grade) during negotiations with the seller.
 Through your real estate agent, indicate to the seller that you are looking at other homes in the area that better fit your needs (i.e. more bedrooms, bathrooms).

 > **Seller:** Looks at ways to increase the overall grade for your house.
 Obtain the grading criteria used to generate the data and pick tangible, low-effort/cost areas where you can make improvements to your home that increase your score.
 Make improvements to justify a larger asking price.

-> **Real estate agents:**

-> - **Buy side-** provide the buyer with a multiple home options that meet their price point (regardless of grade).
-During negotiations with the selling agent, emphasize that the buyer is more concerned with location than the features of a specific house.
-Also emphasize the renovations and home improvements that the buyer will have to make after purchase.
-Suggest a reduction of the sale price to compensate for these future improvements.

-> - **Sell side-** use home sale volume in your area to indicate to the buyer that you have multiple offers on the home being sold and that it is a "seller's market."
-Convey a sense of urgency to the buying agent, and that grade represents an industry standard "desirability" rating.
+Look for a quick way to increase the overall square footage of your house such as a screened in porch or garage addition.

+> - **Future Seller-** look at options to add square footage to your house, and remodeling key rooms such as the kitchen to increase your grade.